Career and life decision tools.

 Life Dashboard

-Your personal analytics engine.
+Your wellbeing self-reflection engine.
 Track sleep, mood, spending, and productivity — and surface the patterns hiding in plain sight.

 More decision tools are in active development — Career Switch ROI, Big Move Simulator, Grad School Worth It?, and Side Hustle Viability are all on the roadmap.
 Follow The Brain Matters to hear when they ship.